Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 The structural reasons agencies are well-positioned for GEO are the same reasons they've always been well-positioned for SEO:

-- Scale advantage: you're tracking GEO across multiple clients simultaneously, which means you build pattern recognition faster than any individual brand can.
+1. Scale advantage: an agency tracks GEO across multiple clients simultaneously, which builds pattern recognition faster than any individual brand can.

-- Credibility: you can show prospective clients benchmark data across your portfolio without revealing individual client details.
+3. Credibility: an agency can show prospective clients benchmark data across the portfolio without revealing individual client details.

 The agencies that move early will have a significant advantage over those that wait until clients are demanding GEO explicitly.

-How to structure GEO within your service tiers
+How to structure GEO within agency service tiers

 Option 1: GEO as an add-on module

 Add GEO reporting and optimization as an upsell to existing SEO or content retainers.
 This is the lowest-friction entry point.
-You're extending a relationship rather than selling a new one.
+It extends a relationship rather than selling a new one.

 Typical framing: "As part of our SEO retainer, we're now including AI visibility monitoring.
-Here's what we're seeing for your brand."
+Here's what we're seeing for the brand."

 Option 2: GEO as a standalone offering